 About the Urban Wilderness

-Knoxville’s Urban Wilderness is a spectacular 1000 acre outdoor adventure area where you can hike, bike, climb, paddle or just wander in the woods – all within the heart of the city.
-Over 50 miles of trails and greenways connect you to a beautiful nature center, pristine lakes, historic sites, dramatic quarries, adventure playgrounds, five city parks and a 500-acre wildlife area.
+Knoxville’s Urban Wilderness is a spectacular 1500-acre outdoor adventure area where you can hike, bike, climb, paddle or just wander in the woods – all within the heart of the city.
+Over 60 miles of trails and greenways connect you to a beautiful nature center, pristine lakes, historic sites, dramatic quarries, adventure playgrounds, nine city parks and a 600-acre wildlife area.
 You’ll find adventures for everyone – from the hair-raising, double-black diamond Devil’s Racetrack Mountain Bike Trail to the family-friendly Baker Creek Play Forest – within minutes of Knoxville’s restaurants and shops.
 Have the best of both adventures – urban and wilderness – in this breath-taking destination.

-The signed, 12.5-mile South loop is a suggested route leading you through a unique experience connecting these areas, connecting The Quarries at Ijams Nature Center, Forks of the River Wildlife Management Area, the Anderson School Trails, William Hastie Natural Area, Marie Myers Park, and Baker Creek Preserve.
-Nine Trailhead parking areas are available and feature kiosks with trail information.
+The signed, 12.5-mile South loop is a suggested route leading you through a unique experience connecting these areas, connecting The Quarries at Ijams Nature Center, Forks of the River Wildlife Management Area, the Helix Trails, William Hastie Natural Area, and Marie Myers Park.
 Restrooms and water are available at Ijams Nature Center and the Ijams Quarries.
+Water stations are available spring through fall at the Helix Trailhead and the end Marj McClean trail leaving William Hastie Natural Area.

 Urban Wilderness Alliance